Intensive introduction to working with people from refugee backgrounds, for nurses and allied health professionals.

 Nov04Thu, 04 Nov 09:30 AM - Fri, 05 Nov 03:30 PM in Brunswick

-This two day intensive introduction includes an exploration of some potential pre-arrival experiences of people from refugee and asylum seeking backgrounds, and the impact of those experiences on health and wellbeing in both early settlement and longer-term contexts.
-Participants will also engage with concepts of health literacy, cultural awareness, and assessing common physical and emotional health issues which are a result of refugee experiences.
-Communication skills, refugee health and settlement services, and other important services and resources will also be discussed.
+This two day intensive introduction includes an exploration of potential pre-arrival experiences of people from refugee and asylum seeking backgrounds, and the impact of those experiences on health and wellbeing in both early and longer-term settlement contexts.
+Participants will engage with concepts of health literacy, cultural awareness, and assessing common physical and emotional health issues which are a result of refugee experiences.
+Communication skills, refugee health and settlement services, and other key services and resources will be discussed.

-- Understanding Australia’s humanitarian program and asylum seeking pathways within a broader policy context;
+- Understanding Australia’s humanitarian program and recent refugee and asylum seeker arrival patterns, within a broader policy context;

 - Exploring issues in working cross culturally;

-- Exploring the Foundation House’s Trauma Recovery Framework regarding the impact of torture and trauma and the basis for interventions;
+- Exploring the Foundation House Trauma Recovery Framework to better understand the impact of torture and trauma and the basis for interventions;

 - Overview of relevant services for people from refugee backgrounds and referral processes;